Canon 1D vs Fujifilm X-T2

 The Canon EOS-1D and the Fujifilm X-T2 are two digital cameras that were announced, respectively, in September 2001 and July 2016.
 The 1D is a DSLR, while the X-T2 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and an APS-C (X-T2) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Fujifilm X-T2

-The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Fujifilm X-T2.
+The physical size and weight of the Canon 1D and the Fujifilm X-T2 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
+All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is considerably smaller (50 percent) than the Canon 1D.
 Moreover, the X-T2 is substantially lighter (68 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.